MLflow Model Registry

 If running your own MLflow server, you must use a database-backed backend store in order to access the model registry via the UI or API.
 See here for more information.

 Before you can add a model to the Model Registry, you must log it using the log_model methods of the corresponding model flavors.
-Once a model has been logged, you can add, modify, update, transition, or delete model in the Model Registry through the UI or the API.
+Once a model has been logged, you can add, modify, update, or delete the model in the Model Registry through the UI or the API.

 UI Workflow

-Registering a Model
+Register a Model

 _images/oss_registry_1_register.png